 More

-What is Endpoint Security Configuration Management for Windows 10 Devices
+What is Security Configuration Management?
+How it Work on Windows 10 Devices

 In the age of the digital economy, data is the “new gold” or “new oil.”
 The data may refer to intellectual property, sensitive personal information about customers and employees, confidential business plans, or financial information.
 Every enterprise has such type of high-value data vital to its success.
 As threat techniques become more sophisticated, this “new gold” is increasingly vulnerable to exploitation.